leogachimu/Practice/README_king_county.md

 vii.) payment type<br>

 ## CONCLUSION
-i.)
-Waterpoints with zero static head have the highest density of non-functional pumps but I could not determine the reason for this fact.<br>
+1. Waterpoints with zero static head have the highest density of non-functional pumps but I could not determine the reason for this fact.<br>
-ii.)
-Pumps having total static head (tsh) above approx. 125,000 are all functional.
+2. Pumps having total static head (tsh) above approx. 125,000 are all functional.
 This could be an indicator that the higher the tsh, the higher the likelihood of a pump lasting longer.<br>
-iii.)
-Waterpoints located in areas with zero population have the highest density of non-functional pumps.
+3. Waterpoints located in areas with zero population have the highest density of non-functional pumps.
 However, there is no information about whether the wells have been abandoned or the population has relocated.<br>
-iv.)
-The density of functional pumps is higher among the newest pumps while non-functional pumps are higher among the older pumps, from around **1965 to 1990.**<br>
+4. The density of functional pumps is higher among the newest pumps while non-functional pumps are higher among the older pumps, from around **1965 to 1990.**<br>
-v.)
-From the geographical map of pumps, we observe the following:<br>
+5. From the geographical map of pumps, we observe the following:<br>
     a.)
 There is a higher density of functional pumps in the Northern regions of Mwanza and Shinyanga, as well as the Southern region of Njombe.<br>
     b.)
 There is a higher density of functional-needs-repair pumps in the Northern regions of Bukoba and Arusha, as well as the Western region of Kigoma. c.)
 There is a higher density of non-functional pumps in the Central region of Dodoma and the South West region of Mtwara.<br>
-vi.)
-Some classes of categorical variables are more frequent than others.
+6. Some classes of categorical variables are more frequent than others.
 For example, Iringa and Kilimanjaro regions have the highest number of pumps.
-The never-pay payment scheme is the most popular and over 40,000 out of 59,400 wells have soft water quality.<br>
+The never-pay payment scheme is the most popular and over **40,000 out of 59,400 wells have soft water quality**.<br>
-vii.)
-Functional pumps are the most frequent among almost all classes of predictor but a notable deviation from this trend is the **never-pay class** of the payment-type category, where non-functional pumps are more than the other classes of pumps.<br>
+7. Functional pumps are the most frequent among almost all classes of predictor but a notable deviation from this trend is the **never-pay class** of the payment-type category, where non-functional pumps are more than the other classes of pumps.<br>
-viii.)
-From the predictive section, I conclude that it's possible to correctly **predict at least 80% accuracy**, the condition of a pump given the data features from the Ministry of Water in Tanzania.<br>
+8. From the predictive section, I conclude that it's possible to correctly **predict at least 80% accuracy**, the condition of a pump given the data features from the Ministry of Water in Tanzania.<br>

 The XGBoost model is the best for predicting whether a pump is functional, functional-needs-repair or non-functional given the different data features provided.
 It has an **accuracy score of 0.800 (80%)**, an **F1-score of 0.788**, a **precision of 0.797**, and a **recall of 0.800**.
 Even though the Random Forest model has slightly higher scores, the train scores show that it is overfitting the data while the XGBoost is a good fit (not underfitting or overfitting).

 ## RECOMMENDATIONS TO THE GOVERNMENT OF TANZANIA
 1. I advise the Goverment of Tanzania to apply my final model in predicting the condition of well pumps across Tanzania.
-It will help them to correctly predict the actual condition of each pump at at least 80% success rate.
+It will help them to correctly predict the actual condition of each pump at at least **80% success rate**.

 2. The government needs to give more attention to the Northern regions of Bukoba and Arusha where there is the highest density of functional-needs-repair pumps, as well as the regions of Dodoma and Mtwara, where there is the highest density of non-functional pumps.